uwegeercken/datagenerator2/README.md

 must be 100 percent (and can not exceed 100 percent).
 Individual values can not be negative percentage values.

 **NOTE**: If values and their weight are specified in a word lists but for some values no weight is defined, the datagenerator will calculate the weight for those fields that have no weight definition and equally distribute the weight value.
-But, depending on the number of values without a weight definition , it might not be possible to exactly evenly distribute the value.
+But, depending on the number of values without a weight definition, it might not be possible to exactly evenly distribute the value.
 In this case some values from the word list might get a slightly higher weight value.
 If weight definitions are assigned in a way that the remaining percentage for the other values is less than 1 percent an error occurs.

 #### Available options: